spaceshipyard/mars-rover-node-bridge/README.md

 1. run `npm start`

 How to Enable Status Indication(raspberry only) it is required to set env variable.
+GPIO 3, and 4 are used.
+Don't forget to assembly them with resistors.

 on linux
 `export statusHandlers=led/led-status-handlers`